 Graduate Student Teaching Assistants

 Rachel Barrales is a Master of Environmental Management student at the Nicholas School of the Environment, specializing in Environmental Economics and Policy.
 Rachel received her Bachelor of Science in Ecosystem Science and Policy from the University of Miami.
-Her interests focus on furthering climate change adaptation for coastal communities, especially in Latin America.
+Her interests include furthering climate change adaptation for coastal communities, especially in Latin America, and in advancing equitable carbon markets and Article 6 implementation.
 Prior to Duke, Rachel supported the development of a Climate Change Action Plan for a California water district, led natural resource conservation projects as a Peace Corps Volunteer in Mexico, and reviewed greenhouse gas emission reduction and sustainable development projects as a Program Officer at Verra.

 Billy Pizer holds joint appointments as professor in the Sanford School of Public Policy and as a faculty fellow in the Nicholas Institute for Environmental Policy Solutions.
 His current research examines how public policies to promote clean energy can effectively leverage private sector investments, how environmental regulation and climate policy can affect production costs and competitiveness, and how the design of market-based environmental policies can be improved.
 From 2008 until 2011, he was Deputy Assistant Secretary for Environment and Energy at the U.S. Department of the Treasury, overseeing Treasury’s role in the domestic and international environment and energy agenda of the United States.
 Prior to that, he was a researcher at Resources for the Future for more than a decade.
 He has written more than two dozen peer-reviewed publications, books, and articles, and holds a Ph.D. and Master’s degree in economics from Harvard University and Bachelor’s degree in physics from the University of North Carolina at Chapel Hill.